drteresavasquez/drteresavasquez/README.md

 <p align='center'>

 </p>
-<div size='20px'> I am a tech leader, educator, Autism advocate, and mother of superheroes!
+<div size='20px'> I am a tech leader, educator, neurodiversity advocate, and mother of superheroes!
 I create applications that help promote neurodiversity and simplicity for users while leading future generations to become creators of their own destinies!
 </div>

 <h2> About Me</h2>